rust-lang/cargo/src/doc/src/reference/workspaces.md

 authors = ["Alice <a@example.com>", "Bob <b@example.com>"]
 ```

+Unless explicitly set through [`workspace.default-members`](#the-default-members-field),
+the root package is considered as the only default member of the workspace.

 ### Virtual workspace

 Alternatively, a `Cargo.toml` file can be created with a `[workspace]` section